 Other useful resources are “how to” lessons, a phrasebook, listening comprehension recordings with great gap filling exercises or a news experience in Italian.

 LearnItalianPod isn’t worth paying for in my opinion

 LearnItalianPod has one kind of subscription, VIP membership.

 You can choose a monthly subscription at $14.95 per month and cancel it at any time.
 You can also save an equivalent of two months of subscription by buying a whole year of the service for $149.50.

 It’s not a bad price for access to a whole language platform but in this case, it’s a waste of money.
 The additional resources are fun to use but the core level-driven series is limited and doesn’t feel well thought out.

 It seems like it was prepared without a proper plan.

 I think it could be very frustrating for a beginner to use.
-Perhaps a self-determined intermediate student would have more luck but there’s no point in buying LearnItalianPod if you’re looking for a comprehensive resource.
+Perhaps a self-determined intermediate student would have more luck, but I don’t think there’s any point in buying LearnItalianPod if you’re looking for a comprehensive resource.

-The only part of the program that is actually educational and entertaining are the additional resources.
+The only part of the program that is actually educational and entertaining in my opinion are the additional resources.
 Students looking to expand their vocabulary could benefit from getting a subscription for a month and exploring this section.